All-Star MVP Award named in honor of Kobe Bryant

 Bryant made his NBA All-Star Game debut in 1998 at age 19 – the youngest player to ever play in an All-Star Game.
 His 18 All-Star selections are the second most in NBA history behind Kareem Abdul-Jabbar, at 19.

+“They were both determined to win,” he said.
+“They could be difficult at times because they prioritized winning, and often, they didn’t have time for some of the niceties around personal relationships because it was about winning.”

+Moments after Silver’s news conference ended, the packed United Center stood and cheered as the game clock was wound up to 24.2, in honor of Bryant’s No. 24 jersey number and the No. 2 that Gianna Bryant wore when she played basketball at her father’s Mamba Sports Academy.

-Reporting by Brendan Obrien in Chicago; additonal reporting by Gene Cherry; editing by Jonathan Oatis
+Reporting by Brendan O'Brien in Chicago; additonal reporting by Gene Cherry; editing by Jonathan Oatis